Perturbation-theory informed integrators for cosmological simulations: Introduction

 Recently, fast approximate simulations have also garnered much interest as forward models in the context of simulation-based inference (e.g.\ \cite{Jasche2019, Cranmer2020}).
 In this setting, simulations need to be run many times for different parameter values, for which reason efficiency is imperative.
 A particularly interesting avenue is the development of differentiable cosmological simulations such as the \textsc{FlowPM} \cite{Modi2021} offspring of \textsc{FastPM}, or using the adjoint method as recently proposed by Ref.~\cite{Li2022}.
-These differentiable simulations allow for gradient-based optimisation and can be utilised for various inference tasks such as the estimation of cosmological parameters and for reconstructing the initial conditions of the Universe \cite{Modi2021}.
+These differentiable simulations allow for gradient-based optimisation and can be utilised for various inference tasks such as the estimation of cosmological parameters and for reconstructing the initial conditions of the universe \cite{Modi2021}.
 The new integrators we will present herein are ideally suited for the use in differentiable simulations.

 In this article, we perform a thorough analysis of perturbation-theory informed integration schemes for cosmological simulations, along with an analytical characterisation of their properties.
-Importantly, we demonstrate that whereas \textsc{FastPM} incorporates the dynamics described by the growing-mode solution of first-order Lagrangian perturbation theory (LPT), i.e.\ the Zel'dovich approximation \cite{Zeldovich:1970}, similar second-order Strang splitting schemes with the same computational cost can be devised incorporating \emph{second-order} LPT, which leads to more accurate results in the pre-shell-crossing regime.
+Importantly, we demonstrate that whereas \textsc{FastPM} incorporates the dynamics described by the growing-mode solution of first-order Lagrangian perturbation theory (LPT), i.e.\ the Zel'dovich approximation \cite{Zeldovich:1970}, similar second-order Strang splitting schemes with the same computational cost can be devised incorporating knowledge of \emph{second-order} LPT (2LPT), which leads to more accurate results in the pre-shell-crossing regime, i.e.\ at early times / on large scales.
 We will explicitly construct such 2LPT-inspired integrators and demonstrate their effectiveness in numerical experiments in 1D, 2D, and 3D.

+Recall that in 1D prior to shell crossing, the Zel'dovich `approximation' is, in fact, the exact solution.
+Therefore, although our integrators are universally defined regardless of the spatial dimensionality, we will enforce that they exactly reproduce the Zel'dovich trajectories before shell-crossing in 1D.
+We show numerically that this property for cosmological time integrators is also highly beneficial for realistic 3D simulations of cosmological structure formation, where it leads to a significant reduction in the number of timesteps required to obtain accurate results on mildly non-linear scales at late times.